JohnnyBeGood34/Awesome-cms/README.md

 Awesome-cms
 ===========

-Just a template maker builded using backbone.js and Node.js
+Just a template maker using backbone.js and Node.js